RichardValerosoUniverse/The-Valeroso-City/README.md

 * What is the specific purpose of this card?
 * Can I confidently meet the spending requirements for the bonus without going into debt?
 * Will the benefits of this card be worth any annual fee?
-* Can I easily manage another card's due date and spending?
+* Can I easily manage another card's statement closing date and spending?
+Considering, in the context of **The SuperHighness Way**, paying before the statement date closes is advised rather than paying it on the due date due to credit score and credit utilization ratio issues/impacts.

 If the answer to any of these questions is "no," then you have likely reached your limit.
 The goal of The SuperHighness Way is to build a credit portfolio that works for you, not one that you constantly have to worry about.

 ## SuperHighness Credit Card Generator